 If the S-NSSAI or the mapped S-NSSAI (in roaming scenarios) is an S-NSSAI to be replaced and the alternative S-NSSAI is not provided by the UE, the AMF shall retrieve an alternative S-NSSAI (see subclause 5.15.19 of 3GPP TS 23.501 [8]).

-If the S-NSSAI or the mapped S-NSSAI (in roaming scenarios) is an S-NSSAI to be replaced and the alternative S-NSSAI is provided by the UE, but the AMF determines that the S-NSSAI which has been replaced is available, the AMF shall use the S-NSSAI to be replaced (see subclause 5.15.19 of 3GPP TS 23.501 [8]).
+If the S-NSSAI or the mapped S-NSSAI (in roaming scenarios) is an S-NSSAI to be replaced and the alternative S-NSSAI is provided by the UE, but the AMF determines that the replaced S-NSSAI is available, the AMF shall use the S-NSSAI to be replaced (see subclause 5.15.19 of 3GPP TS 23.501 [8]).

 If the DNN IE is included, the AMF shall use the UE requested DNN as the DNN determined by the AMF; and